Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 Mo Xuanyu scoffed, “Of course you—”

-He had, so many times, in those days at the Recesses that followed the fuzzy and mud-like images of his past.
-He had held the baby Lan Jingyi when he could do nothing but cry and ask to be fed or changed.
+In those days at the Recesses which followed the fuzzy and mud-like images of his past, he remembered holding the baby Lan Jingyi when he could do nothing but cry and ask to be fed or changed.
 He had crawled with him on the grass next to the koi pond.
-He had held his hands as he took his first shaking steps.
+He had held his hands as he wobbled on shaky.

 He had seen Lan Jingyi speak and run and grow, seen him join his side in Lan Qiren’s classes and smile as widely as any of them, seen him win his first praising words from the man on the day he first held a bow and arrow.
 He had been the one to help him train until he was the best archer of Gusulan, second only to their sect leader.

-It was Lan Sizhui whom Jingyi had gone to, weeks ago, after feeling the first aches of fever.
-It was Lan Sizhui who had walked him to Lan Xichen, telling him not to worry, that nothing would change now.
+It was Lan Sizhui whom Jingyi had run to weeks ago, frightened by the first aches of fever.
+Lan Sizhui had been the one to bring him to Lan Xichen, telling him not to worry, that nothing would change now.

 “He’s my brother,” Sizhui said, blinking back tears.
 “I would never hurt him.”

-He looked Mo Xuanyu in the eyes again, ready to yell at him, to argue until his point was made, but Mo Xuanyo was the one now who seemed reduced to silence.
+He looked Mo Xuanyu in the eyes again, ready to yell at him, to argue until his point was made, but Mo Xuanyo was the one who seemed reduced to silence, now.
 The face he was making then was unlike anything Sizhui had seen of him yet.

 Then a high-pitched scream came from outside, and the both of them turned as one to look at the open window.